 Sweets from Småland

-Treat yourself to Småland sweets on your trip: visit the makers and buy them fresh.
-Who hasn’t heard of the rock candy from Gränna or the burnt almonds from Timmernabben?
+Treat yourself to Småland and Öland sweets on your trip: visit the makers and buy them fresh.
+Who hasn’t heard of the peppermint rock candy from Gränna or the burnt almonds from Timmernabben?
 And real market sweets are of course made in Mariannelund.
-But you may not know that fresh cream buns can be bought at Herrgårdstoppen in Strömsnäsbruk.
 Enjoy!

 The capital of rock candy is called Gränna

 Rock candy has its home in Gränna where it is made in many sizes, flavours and colours.
-The original is red and white with a peppermint test.
-The mother of rock candy, Amalia Eriksson, has brought …
+The original is red and white with a peppermint taste.
+The mother of rock candy, Amalia Eriksson, has brought…

 Sweets in Mariannelund

-Mariannelunds Karamellkokeri makes traditional handmade sweets to old secret recipes.
+Mariannelunds Karamellkokeri makes traditional handmade sweets by old secret recipes.
 It has made different kinds of sweets, chocolate balls, lollipops and pick ‘n mix since 1929.
 Approximately 200…

 Bredsätra Karamellkokeri